 Support for Solar Car

-The Houston Solar Car team headed to Fort Worth, Texas this summer to race to Los Angeles, California.
-And they proudly represented this community and this state every inch of the way.
+The Houston Solar Car team heads to Fort Worth, Texas today and will race the roundtrack at Texas Motor Speedway in Fort Worth for a couple of days before they hit Texas highways for a road race to Austin.
+And they will proudly represent this community and this state every inch of the way.

-Did we point out this was their 13th year and they have won first place in this high-tech, national competition the previous 13 years?
+Did we point out this is their 14th year and they have won first place in this high-tech, national competition the previous 13 years?

 Most people around here know these facts.
 And after more than a dozen years most people around her just expect our team to load up and go win it all.